Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Results

+We evaluate the proposed model against all baselines on the clear-sky NDVI forecasting task, followed by two ablation studies, a stratified analysis across K{\"o}ppen--Geiger climate groups, and a noise sensitivity analysis.

-~\autoref{tb:metrics_NDVI_clear_sky} presents a comparative evaluation of forecasting performance on the clear-sky NDVI task across a diverse set of baseline models.
-All methods are evaluated under the same experimental protocol using the evaluation metrics introduced earlier, with results computed on the test set and lower values indicating better performance.
-It is worth noting that TimeLLM produces deterministic forecasts and therefore does not support probabilistic evaluation; as a result, CRPS and pinball loss are not reported for this model.
-Across all point-wise and probabilistic metrics, the proposed approach achieves the best results, as highlighted by the bold entries in the table.
-Statistical significance is assessed using the Diebold--Mariano test~\cite{diebold2002comparing} with a Newey--West heteroskedasticity and autocorrelation consistent variance correction.
-The truncation lag is set according to the three-step forecasting horizon.
-All pairwise comparisons yield p-values $< 0.001$, confirming that the observed improvements are statistically significant.
+\paragraph*{\textbf{Comparative analysis}} ~\autoref{tb:metrics_NDVI_clear_sky} reports forecasting performance on the clear-sky NDVI task for all models under the same experimental protocol.
+TimeLLM produces deterministic forecasts; therefore, CRPS and Pinball loss are not reported.
+The proposed model requires only 2.16~M parameters and 111.97~MFLOPs, remaining substantially lighter than models such as TimeLLM and Chronos-2.
+It outperforms smaller recurrent baselines such as LSTM, RNN, and DeepAR, indicating that the performance gain is not attributable to model capacity alone.
+The proposed model achieves the best results across all metrics.
+Statistical significance is assessed using the Diebold--Mariano test with a Newey--West heteroskedasticity and autocorrelation consistent variance correction~\cite{diebold2002comparing}.
+The truncation lag is set to the three-step forecasting horizon.
+All pairwise comparisons between the proposed model and each baseline yield $< 0.001$, confirming that the observed improvements are statistically significant.